There was be music galore along the route on race day.

 The choir is unauditioned and provides members the ongoing opportunity to train their vocal, theoretical and performance skills.
 This allows the ensemble to deliver the best performances every time, with soaring solos, powerful harmonies, and mesmerising soundscapes.
 Having created a reputation for quality and energetic performances, the choir has had various high-profile appearances for the Mayor of London, stadium tours with Take That, Hugh Jackman, Rugby World Cup, and more...

 Royal Courts of Justice, Mile 6

 London Show Choir celebrate the worlds of musical theatre, jazz, gospel and classical music, and are becoming increasingly recognised for their outstanding, ardent performances across London's musical landscape and beyond.

 Highlights include touring with Kerry Ellis and Russell Watson, recording at Abbey Road Studios' iconic Studio 1 and regularly collaborating with guest artists from stage and screen, including Hugh Maynard, Brenda Edwards and Cassidy Janson.

-Our resident Rave Tunnel DJ Truck got runners grooving on the route!
+Our Rave Tunnel DJ Truck had runners grooving on the route!